 - 1. Marks are awarded on a scale of 1 to 10 up to one decimal place accurately. - 2.
 To pass a course or other exam component, the participant must receive a final mark of '5.5' or higher. - 3.
-The assessment of longitudinal lines (academic development line, lab skills line, design project) is expressed by a qualification as Good, Pass, or Fail and the credits are awarded at the end of the academic year. - 4.
-If ratings are used, the final assessment for the relevant examination component is a pass if the student receives at least a Pass rating.
+Notwithstanding the rules in article 5.2.2, the participant must at least receive a final mark of 6.0 for the internship/thesis/defence to pass. - 4.
+The assessment of longitudinal lines (academic development line, lab skills line, design project) is expressed by a qualification as Good, Pass, or Fail and the credits are awarded at the end of the academic year. - 5.
+If ratings are used, the final assessment for the relevant exam component is a pass if the student receives at least a Pass rating.